 Homemade Nuts and Bolts: Homemade is always, always best, but….

 …honestly, this is the only reason I buy “store bought” cereals, and it actually upsets me… but, if you are looking for that old fashioned “once on the side of the cereal box” Nuts & Bolts recipe, this is it!!
 The life long tradition of munching homemade nuts and bolts warm out of mom’s oven is one from “the modern convenience food age” that I have chosen to carry on in my family because I LOVE them!
 They are not even close to anything you can buy in a box.
 Well, except that all of the ingredients come in a box.
 The “sauce” is almost completely butter, but don’t let that deter you or influence you.
-But, if you are looking for that old fashioned (everything is relative) Nuts & Bolts recipe, this is it.
+This recipe is “the one” you have been looking for and these nuts and bolts are worth every calorie!

 I remember taking the pretzel and piling the cheerios onto it as a child.
 Now, the cheerio hole is no longer big enough to do that.
 What’s with that?

 We also used to be able to buy wheat, corn, and rice Chex in Canada, but only Rice Chex are available now, so use Shreddies and Life Cereal, or anything similar to these shapes.
 I will be honest.
 Nothing compares to the Chex.
 Childhood taste memories are powerful.
 Shreddies are really good in this, but the Corn and Rice Chex cannot be substituted with anything I have found to be as tasty or as light for these famous Homemade Nuts and Bolts.
 Fortunately, I have a daughter in Palo Alto who keeps me in stock.
 Sometimes I can find Rice Chex here, now, but never the Corn or Wheat Chex.